How to Become an Aircraft Mechanic

 Students will finish coursework for one rating before the other, but must graduate to be eligible for the FAA qualifying exams.
 Students who are admitted separately can immediately test for whichever certificate program they finish first.
 Students who are admitted once with a double major have to wait to test until they complete coursework for both ratings.

 We also encourage students to pursue an Associates of Applied Science degree (AAS) in Aircraft Maintenance Technology.
-For this degree, students will typically take 4-6 general education courses in addition to the curriculum for airfame and powerplant certificates.
+For this degree, students will typically take 4-6 general education courses in addition to the curriculum for airframe and powerplant certificates.
 The AAS program is designed to be taken in addition to airframe and powerplant, and is optional.

 - How long is the program and when are classes held?

 The program is 5 semesters long (2.5 years), and can be started in either fall or spring semester.
 Classes are typically held between 8:00-5:00 Monday-Thursday with one Friday class during the first semester.
-While there are no Aviation Maintenance classes during summer semesters, many students pursuing the associates degree will complete their general education requirements between school years.
+While there are no aviation maintenance classes during summer semesters, many students pursuing the associates degree will complete their general education requirements between school years.

 - Do I need my own tools?